We were recently asked the following question from one of our clients concerning the use of passive vs active voice when writing requirements:

 - The structure shall withstand loads up to xxxxxx.

 For the “who”, you want to control the nouns that you use…you don’t want to say “The GPS receiver shall xxxx.”, “The receiver shall xxxx”, “The unit shall xxxx” -avoid using synonyms.
 Keep it simple.
+Pick one name for your system of interest (SOI) and use it consistently for all requirements for that SOI.
 Good requirements are boring to read.
 Use the same name (noun) for the system of interest for all requirements for that system.
 If it is a door, say door, don’t change to gate, opening, portal, doorway, etc. If you use synonyms, it can be confusing and the reader may think the requirement applies to a different system or part of the system.

 Besides making the requirement easier to understand and unambiguous, writing requirement in the active voice also helps determine which level and part of the system architecture the requirement applies to.
 If the noun is “system” the requirement applies to the system as a whole.
 If the noun is “software”, the requirement applies only to the software.
 If the noun is “structure”, the requirement applies only to the structure.
 If the noun is an organization, then the requirement is a statement of work requirement on a task or activity that organization must perform.